eadka/fridgechef/README.md

 Flask acts as the bridge between the recipe database, RAG pipeline, and end users.

 ### Acknowledgements
-Very grateful to Alexey Grigorev for his guidance in the LLM Zoomcamp, my family for their support, and especially my husband and co-learner for the endless motivation and our dinner-table discussions.
+Very grateful to Alexey Grigorev for his guidance in the LLM Zoomcamp, my family for their kind support, and especially my husband and co-learner for the endless motivation and our dinner-table discussions.